open-science-uppsala/open_science_uppsala/README.md

 ## References

  * [Kathawalla et al., 2021] Kathawalla, Ummul-Kiram, Priya Silverstein, and Moin Syed.
 "Easing into open science: A guide for graduate students and their advisors."
 Collabra: Psychology 7.1 (2021).

+ * [Milham and Klein, 2019] Milham, Michael P., and Arno Klein.
+"Be the change you seek in science."
+BMC biology 17.1 (2019): 1-4.